alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 ## Usage
-The Jovial Assembler is a command line tool that can be used to assemble Jovial Assembly files into a format that can be imported to the JRPN HP-16C calculator simulator (.16c) or printed out and typed into a physical HP-16C.
+The Jovial Assembler is a command line tool that can be used to assemble Jovial Assembly files into a format that can be imported to the JRPN HP-16C calculator simulator (.16c), the HP16C Emulator (.txt), or printed out and typed into a physical HP-16C.
+Note that you may need to change the file type in the HP16C emulator from `HP16C Program` to `HP16C Program Text` on the HP16C Emulator.
 The Jovial Assembler is written in Python 3.12.3 (other versions may work, but no compatibility is guaranteed).

 At the moment, running the Jovial Assembler requires the following command line arguments:
-`python Jovial_Assembler.py <input filename> <output file name (no extension)> <output mode (16c/pdf)> <sign mode (0/1/2/3)> <word size (4-64)> <base (2/8/10/16)>`
+`python Jovial_Assembler.py <input file> <output file (.pdf/.16c/.txt)> <sign mode (0/1/2/3)> <word size (4-64)> <base (2/8/10/16)>`

 You can run the Jovial Assembler without any arguments to enter interactive mode.
 This will walk you through each argument and allow you to assemble a file without needing to remember the command line arguments.

-Alternatively, you can install the Jovial Assembler on Windows by adding the `/HP-16C-Jovial-Assembler/src` folder to your path and running `[System.Environment]::SetEnvironmentVariable("Path", $env:Path + ";<ABSOLUTE FILE PATH TO REPO>", [System.EnvironmentVariableTarget]::User)` in PowerShell as an administrator.
-This will allow you to run the Jovial Assembler from any directory by typing `jovial` in the command line.
+Alternatively, you can install the Jovial Assembler on Windows by running the `jovial.exe` executable or by using the `jovial` command in the command line if you have added the `dist` folder / wherever you have your `jovial.exe` to your path.

 ## Features